High School - From Observation to Synthesis

 Our highly individualized college counseling and academic advising program has guided students to a variety of the most selective colleges and universities as well as to schools with innovative, experimental and experiential programs.

-90% of our graduates go immediately on to a college or university, while others choose deferrment to pursue volunteer, work or travel opportuinties that arise from the school's internships, service learning and community service programs.
+90% of our graduates go immediately on to a college or university, while others choose deferment to pursue volunteer, work or travel opportunities that arise from the school's internships, service learning and community service programs.
 Our students graduate from high school confident and self-directed in their pursuits with demonstrated initiative for their next stage of life.